modalitysystems/modalitysoftware-docs/twa/TWA-FAQ.md

 ## How does Modality Systems Teamwork Analytics define an Active user?

+Active Users are defined differently depending on the report you are using.

+For overall Teams Usage, an active user is a user which meets any of the following criteria for the date range selected in the report;
+ - Made at least 1 Teams Call
+ - Joined at least 1 Teams Meeting
+ - Sent at least 1 Teams Channel Message
+ - Sent at least 1 Teams Chat Message

-Both Microsoft and Modality Systems use the term 'Active Users' in reporting.
-The Modality Systems definition of an active user is one that has **sent a message** to a channel (e.g. in a Team) in the **last 30 days**.
-It was a deliberate decision to focus on "active for collaboration", however we have been asked to also consider Private Chat, Meetings and Calling activity.
+For Teams Collaboration and Governance, an active user is one which has **sent a message** to a channel (e.g. in a Team) in the **last 30 days**.
+It was a deliberate decision to focus on "active for collaboration" for these reports.

-In a future update TWA will also consider private chat, meeting and calling usage to flag a user as active.
-This is commited on the roadmap for 2020 Q2.
-It will offer Monthly Active Usage and Weekly Active Usage reports of each Modality/functionality.

 The Microsoft definition of Active User changes depending on the report being viewed.
 For more information, see [Microsoft Teams analytics and reporting](https://docs.microsoft.com/en-us/microsoftteams/teams-analytics-and-reports/teams-reporting-reference).